wellesley-bisc195/wellesley-bisc195.github.io/lessons/Lesson01.md

 the directions will make sense.

 An absolute path is great,
-since the same instructions are useful in most situations, but in many cases, it would be tedious to always have to start instructions from the same location.
+since the same instructions are always correct, regardless of where you are.
+But in many cases, it would be tedious to always have to start instructions from the same location - imagine if you had to explain the route to the nearest bathroom starting at the campus gate!

 When providing a file path to a unix operating system, you can also provide relative or absolute paths.